WICG/PEPC/explainer.md

 event by providing more context to potentially help the user make a decision.
 These two events will be added to [GlobalEventHandlers](https://html.spec.whatwg.org/#globaleventhandlers) and can only target `permission` HTML elements.
-They do not bubble and are not cancelable.
+They bubble and are cancelable (better ergonomics for developers to make use of them).

 -   `onpromptdismiss` - raised when the permission UI triggered by the PEPC has been dismissed by the user (for example via clicking the 'x' button or